stolendata/cctmt/README.md

 * The order in which transactions and blocks are relayed on the network is not indicative of what blocks the transactions will be included in.

-* It's not possible to distinguish between principal and change outputs in a transaction; the intended transaction amount is in the majority of cases much lower than the total output the transaction comprises.
+* It's not possible to distinguish between principal and change outputs in a transaction; the intended amount in a transaction is in most cases much lower than the total output.

 Donations